kunaal0l/BlockchainAssignment1/README.md

 ### 3. Connecting to Peers
 The user can manually initiate a connection to any peer in the active peer list by selecting from the menu.
 A **'connect'** message is sent to formally establish a connection.

-### 4. Predefined Peer Discovery
-At startup, the application sends a **'hello'** message to a predefined list of peers (`mandatory_peers`).
-This ensures that users can establish an initial set of connections automatically.

 ---